shadowbq/matrix.dot.files/docs/README.proxied.md

 `proxy_unset` - remove all the proxies configured as best as we can.

-`proxy-show` - show what is configured to use proxies as best as we can.
+`proxy_show` - show what is configured to use proxies as best as we can.

 ## Existing Alternative Approaches